2025 Mentoring Program Banner - Join the waitlist

 How are the mentors and mentees paired?

 The State Mentoring Committees review all applications submitted by both potential mentors and mentees.
 They are matched according to participants’ objectives and backgrounds.
 This is an industry-wide program and the committee will only match participants where there is no obvious or potential conflict of interest.
-As an additional safeguard the mentee’s workplace supervisor/employer will be advised of their mentor – their consent is required before the program commences.

 Can this be used as an employment program?